gmanhandley/Robotic-Chess/README.md

 # Robotic-Chess
 This is our progress on creating a physical board for two-player remote chess matches.
-The idea is to make three boards within a budget of $1000 and 30 days.
+The idea was to make three boards within a budget of $1000 and 30 days starting on June 18, 2025.
-This project is very much a work in progress but I am updating it with information, diagrams, and code as I work through it.
+By the end of the 30 days we are $46 under budget with one board mostly assembled and the This project is very much a work in progress but I am updating it with information, diagrams, and code as I work through it.

 ## What is it?